Alex Psomas

 Purdue University

-email: ''apsomas'' at "cs" dot ''purdue'' dot ''edu''
+email: ''apsomas'' at ''purdue'' dot ''edu''

-My name is Alexandros Psomas ( I mostly go by Alex ).
-I am an Assistant Professor in the Department of Computer Science at Purdue University.
 My research focuses on the intersection of Computer Science and Economics.
 I apply tools and insights from computer science to study problems in a variety of economic environments.
-I am broadly interested in algorithmic economics, artificial intelligence, computational social choice and mechanism design, machine learning, as well as algorithmic game theory and theoretical computer science in general.
+I am broadly interested in algorithmic economics, artificial intelligence, machine learning, computational social choice and mechanism design, as well as algorithmic game theory and theoretical computer science in general.
+I am very interested in projects that involve both theory and real-world applications.
+Examples include collaborations with non-profit organizations such as the Indy Hunger Network, Last Mile Food Rescue, the Food Finders Food Bank, and 412 Food Rescue.

 I completed my PhD in May 2017 in the Theory of Computation group at UC Berkeley, where I was extremely fortunate to be advised by Christos Papadimitriou.
 I have worked as a Visiting Researcher in the market algorithms group in Google Research (Mountain View) during the Spring and Summer of 2020.
 I spent Fall 2019 as a Research Fellow at the Simons Institute for the Theory of Computing.
 Prior to that I spent two wonderful years (2017-2019) as a postdoctoral researcher in the Computer Science Department at Carnegie Mellon University, hosted by Ariel Procaccia.